 Some of the gags, especially ones involving background ponies (see Wolverine Publicity below) or recreating popular moments from the show.

-Promoted Bronies/Running the Asylum: Both Andy Price and Katie Cook had plenty of G4 fanart on their deviantART pages before the series was announced, and Katie has said she was a fan of the original G1 series.
-This leads to such things as Derpy being featured prominently and being fond of muffins, “flank” being used as a synonym for “butt”, etc.
+Promoted Bronies/Running the Asylum: Both Andy Price and Katie Cook had plenty of G4 fanart on their DeviantArt pages before the series was announced, and Katie has said she was a fan of the original G1 series.
+This leads to such things as Derpy being featured prominently and being fond of muffins, “flank” being used as a synonym for “butt”, several G1 references, etc.

 Amy Mebberson, Heather Nuhfer, and Heather Breckel were also all big fans before working on the comic.
 Pretty much everyone involved is a brony/pegasister!

 Role-Ending Misdemeanor: Unknown and possibly averted.
 It has been alleged by fans that writer Ted Anderson was fired by IDW Comics after he decided to make a fanmade pony from a well-known anti-brony artist a background character for the comics' 2014 annual.
 It didn't seem to help that Anderson attempted to justify this decision by expressing support for the artist's social views on various MLP fan forums, creating a massive backlash that began the calls for his firing.
 Both Anderson and IDW have denied these rumors.
 More information on this incident can be found here.

 Schedule Slip: Not to extreme extents, but each issue of the first Story Arc have had to be delayed from their original scheduled release date.
 The first issue due to demand for the comics far exceeding expectations, the second (with a bunch of other IDW comics) due to a union strike, and the last two due to customs inspections.note IDW comics are printed overseas